jan-hen-hel/mesh_testbed_generator/README.md

 Mesh Testbed Generator
 =======================

-Buildsystem to generate custom Lede-Firmware files for different nodes in a testbed.
+Buildsystem to generate custom OpenWRT-Firmware files for different nodes in a testbed.

 Motivation
 -------------